krmgns/dom/README.md

 As a Web Developer, I always loved the [DOM Tree](//en.wikipedia.org/wiki/Document_Object_Model) in my profession and tried to keep it simple and easy to work with it.

 So, DOM object creates XML/HTML documents on the fly!
-It is useful anytime you need to create a DOM tree, especially when working with such as contents in raw codes (e.g. REST endpoints or AJAX pages that returns contents in XML/HTML format).
-It will prepare a prefect DOM tree and give a clean output without struggling to generate contents in the string quotes (").
+It is useful anytime you need to create a DOM tree, especially when working with such contents in raw codes (e.g. REST endpoints or AJAX pages that returns contents in XML/HTML format).
+It will prepare a prefect DOM tree and give a clean output without struggling to generate contents in the string quotes (`'`, `"`) or `sprintf` stuff.

 Now, let's see what we can do with that sweet thing... :)